greensheep/plex-server-docker-rpi/README.md

-# Plex Server for Raspberry Pi 2
+# Plex Server for Raspberry Pi

-A simple way to run a plex media server in Docker on the Raspberry Pi 2.
+A simple way to run a plex media server in Docker on the Raspberry Pi 2 or 3.

 NOTE: The Pi 1 is NOT supported.